aahmed22/fastapi_projects/readme.md

 ```
 Notice that we are using the Body() method.
 This method is typically used as a parameter in the function signature of a FastAPI endpoint.
 It is used to describe the structure and data type of the request body that the API endpoint expects.

-Here is the request body we will be using adding an additional player to the list for the Denver Nuggets team:
+Here is the request body we will be using, adding an additional player to the list for the Denver Nuggets team:
 ```json
 {
     "name": "Aaron Gordon",